-Applicants from non-english speaking countries must also provide their TOEFL exam results.
+Applicants from non-English speaking countries must also provide their TOEFL or IELTS exam results.
 Our school code is 4973.

 Please visit the LSAC website for more information: www.lsac.org

-If you received a law degree outside the United States, you may be interested in our LL.M.
-(Master of Laws) degree in American Legal Studies.
-It’s a one-year program for candidates who seek a U.S. law degree.
+If you received a law degree outside the United States and are interested in seeking admission to a U.S. bar, you may seek admission to the JD Program as a transfer student.
+You may also be interested in our LL.M.
+(Master of Laws) degree in American Legal Studies (ALS).
+The LL.M. in ALS is a one-year program for candidates who seek a U.S. law degree, potentially leading to eligibility to sit for the bar exam in a small number of US jurisdictions, including New York and California.

 Student Services Can Help